milesroberts-123/tajimasDacrossSpecies/README.md

 # To do

+* calculate variance in heterozygosity and k-mer patterns across sites or comparisons, so that you can compare SNP variation to k-mer variation

 * dynamically allocate memory to `fastp` based on the size of the input data

 * try submitting jobs to scavenger queue on first attempt, but switch to josephsnodes if job gets canceled